grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "Yes friggin' gently," followed up Percy, "as gentle as you've ever been, like you're laying down a fevered child.
 Bastian, disengage the motor.
 Lets use only what's left of our forward momentum, and let our leaking boat take us down the way she wants to."

 Slowly, slowly, the depth gauge needle turned to the right as the boat sank.
 Slowly, slowly, the depth-under-keep gauge turned to the left as the bottom rose.
-The depth gauge showed 250 meters.
+The depth gauge showed 248 meters.
 The depth-under-keel gauge came to rest on its other limit pin, labeled '0'.
 And at that moment the whole _Prospect_ trembled as the bow touched the bottom.
 Captain Percy felt the slight angle under her feet relax as the stern came down slowly and rested on the bottom too.

 "Jeeees-us."
 Said Bastian.
 "The bottom.
-At 250 meters!
+At 248 meters!
 On a undersea mountain top, we landed like damned Noah."

 "Technically a tablemount."
 Said Hemi.
 "A relatively flat surface worn down from an ancient volcano.
 And yes, if you like, very much an antediluvian feature of the sea floor."

-"Deeper than she's rated for," added Percy, "but not by much.
+"Quite a bit deeper than she's rated for," added Percy, "almost as deep as I've ever had her.
 If the pressure hull holds, we have bought ourselves a little time.
 But it's just as damn likely that the cargo hold is now completely split open and we will die here.
 So don't get your hopes up."

 "As a bonus, we'll blend in with the bottom on sonar.
 Our pursuing friends will not be able to see us even if they come searching this way with active sonar, and will likely assume we sank."
 Said Hemi.